obrienpradiva/obrienpradiva/README.md

 - 👋 Hi, I’m @obrienpradiva
-- 👀 I’m interested in Explore new things
+- 👀 I’m interested in IT stuff
-- 🌱 I’m currently learning about Front-End web development
+- 🌱 I’m currently learning about back-end web development
 - 📫 How to reach me?
 Email me at arnoldobrienpm@gmail.com